joergkrause/nyaf/docs/md/babel.md

 ## Project Configuration with Babel

-If you don't want to use TypeScript, you can still get the full power of **@nyaf**.
+If you don't want to use TypeScript, you can still get the full power of **ny@f**.
 All features that the package requires are provided by ES2017 and above.
 The recommended tool to setup a package for ES2015 any modern browser supports is _Babel_.

 > This section describes the setup and usage with pure ECMAScript.